 Rosemary has a super strong and aromatic flavor.
 This herb is a perfect choice for the extremely savory taste of dishes.
 Rosemary is usually used in place of basil in tomato sauce recipes.

 Sage comes with a sharp flavor, much like dried basil.
-It pairs well with pesto, soups, and stews with the main ingredients of meat or fish.
+In reality, you can use basil as a sage’s substitution too!
+Sage pairs well with pesto, soups, and stews with the main ingredients of meat or fish.

 In addition, you can mix it with garlic, lemon, and tomato as basil substitution to form a typical seasoning in Italian dishes.